 Two other clusters showed more transient expression dynamics.
-One group (cluster 2) consists of 100 genes whose expression was increased at 72 and 96 hrs but decreased by 120 hrs.
+One group (cluster

+2) consists of 100 genes whose expression was increased at 72 and 96 hrs but decreased by 120 hrs.
 Many of these genes are involved in cholesterol biosynthesis (6.13E-05; Table 4.1) or sterol biosynthesis (1.38E-4).
 Another cluster includes 136 genes with decreased expression at 72 and 120 hrs that showed increased expression at 120 hrs.
 These genes were associated with pattern specification (1.99E-03; Table 4.1) or regulation of nervous system development (2.34E-03).

 It is worth noting that we investigated whether there is any direct relationship between H/M peaks and the expression of their nearest genes.
 We were not able to identify any particular patterns that would attribute the up-regulation or down-regulation of gene expression to the presence of H/M peaks.
 We also did not observe any linear or nonlinear relations between gene expression and spatial distance between H/M peaks and genes.
 This suggests that H/M sequences exert functional regulation on their target genes via a mechanism that cannot be simply explained by their genomic arrangement.
-A more sophisticated regulatory mechanism is likely to be in play, such as specific chromatin structure configuration or DNA looping.
-Such regulatory mechanisms can be evaluated with techniques such as Chromosome Conformation Capture (3C) (Dekker et al., 2002), which is currently in process in the Hess laboratory.
+A more sophisticated regulatory mechanism is likely to be in play, such as specific chromatin structure configuration or DNA looping etc. Such complicated regulatory mechanism will need to be evaluated with more recent biochemical techniques such as Chromosome Conformation Capture (3C) (Dekker et al., 2002).

-4.2.7 De novo motif discovery suggests binding of H/M collaborators
+4.2.7 De novo motif discovery suggested binding of H/M collaborators